Shubham-Diwadkar/Java-Programming/README.md

 - The program creates two objects of the `Basic_Classes_Objects` class
 - Accesses the value of the variable `x` from each object.
 - It demonstrates how objects can have their own independent copies of instance variables.
+- It also determines that, are the objects instances of the classes.

 #### Syntax